Saturday, 14 December 2019

 In 1910 part of the fort was converted into a café , which was run by Mr R. Waterman.
 The fort was not used during the First World War.
 In the early 1920s the Wyndham's leased the fort to Joseph Chamberlain, who opened it as a café, which was run by Alfred Meredith and his wife.
 Many visitors arrived via the Uphill Ferry or on boats from Anchor Head or Knightstone Harbour in Weston-super-Mare.
 The Merediths closed the café in 1936.

-Experimental weapons were trialled at the fort by the Admiralty Department of Miscellaneous Weapons Development and the short length of launching rail, which can still be seen, is evidence of these trials.
+During the Second World War experimental weapons were tested at the fort by scientists from the Admiralty Department of Miscellaneous Weapons Development, who were based at HMS Birnbeck.
+The short length of launching rail, which can still be seen, is evidence of these trials.
+This was used to launch a 'bouncing bomb'.

 At the end of 1943 Brean Down Fort was downgraded to "care and maintenance" and the guns were removed in 1945 and the land was returned to the ownership of the Wyndham Trust.